PhonicCanine/vscode-microbit/README.md

 Python and Pip must be in your PATH variable.
 Aside from these three dependencies everything else should work for compiling.

-The only other important note is that this does *NOT* play nicely with PyLint, so if you would like to use the stub-module (for Intellisense), you'll need to disable pylint on the project.
+### A note about directory naming:

+Please note that if you plan on using the "Fetch microbit modules" command, and you have a folder inside your workspace named "microbit", it will be deleted!

 ## Other